MicrosoftDocs/well-architected/well-architected/azure-vmware/monitoring.md

 ---
-title: Monitoring considerations for Azure VMware Solution
+title: Monitoring considerations for Azure VMware Solution workloads
 description: See best practices for monitoring Azure VMware Solution workloads at the infrastructure and application levels.
 author: Mahesh-MSFT
 ms.author: maksh